Skip to content

 name: GeoJSON

-data: /data/greater_hyderabad_municipal_corporation_ward_Boundaries.geojson
+data: /data/hyderabad/greater_hyderabad_municipal_corporation_ward_Boundaries.geojson

 id_field: objectid